 As of 31st of December 2019 the Clinical Research Priority Program Multiple Sclerosis is finished.
-The financing period has expired and we would like to thank the University of Zurich as well as the University Hospital Zurich for their support over the last 6 years.
+The financing period has expired and we would like to thank the University of Zurich for their support over the last 6 years.
 Our network had grown and fostered over that period and will continue with collaborations and currently running projects.

 We are happy to announce that questions that we investigated in the CRPPMS have been instrumental to start a new Clinical Research Priority Program under the name "Implementing Precision Medicine in Multiple Sclerosis".